macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 This will completely replace the original default `opacity` values with the new ones.

 :::info
-Any keys you do not provide will be inherited from the default theme, so in the above example, the default theme configuration for things like colors, spacing, border radius, background position, etc. will be preserved.
+Note that any keys you do not provide will be inherited from the default theme, so in the above example, the default theme configuration for things like colors, spacing, border radius, background position, etc. will be preserved.
 :::

 ### Extending properties
-If you want to preserve the default values for a theme option but also add new values, add your extensions under the `theme.extend` key.
+If you want to preserve the default values for a theme option but also add new values, add your extensions under the `theme.extend` key..

 For example, if you want to add an extra color but preserve the existing ones, you could extend the `colors` section: